ShimmerEngineering/Shimmer-C-API/ShimmerBLE/FileParser/README.md

 5. For example, `java -jar VerisenseFileParserPC.jar C:/Users/username/Desktop/WW/19092501A2BB/BinaryFiles SAVE_DATA_BLOCK_METADATA`
 6. The parsed files directory will be at the same level with the BinaryFiles level folder
 7. The Algorithm folder contains the results for non-wear detection
-8. For more details regarding the file parser output, please refer to [ASM-DOC06-03_Verisense Data Dictionary.pdf](https://github.com/ShimmerEngineering/Shimmer-C-API/blob/VCBA-110/ShimmerBLE/FileParser/ASM-DOC06-03_Verisense%20Data%20Dictionary.pdf)
+8. For more details regarding the file parser output, please refer to the following sections in [ASM-DOC06-03_Verisense Data Dictionary.pdf](https://github.com/ShimmerEngineering/Shimmer-C-API/blob/VCBA-110/ShimmerBLE/FileParser/ASM-DOC06-03_Verisense%20Data%20Dictionary.pdf)
+     - 2.4 File Naming Convention
+     - 2.5 Raw Data
+     - 2.6 Derived Data